Making Killer Photos – Digital Photography for Teens

 We encourage attendees to bring their own DSLR or point-and-shoot cameras but we also have a few DSLR cameras on site that can be borrowed for the week.

 In this unique camp, students will join John Lemmon to learn how to create amazing animations.
 This even includes developing stop-motion movies using an iPad.
 A variety of techniques will be taught, including clay animation, Lego animation, drawn animation, and paper cut-out animation.
-Animation supplies and equipment, including iPads, will be provided to all attendees.
+Animation equipment and supplies will be provided, including several iPads.

 Black and White Film Photography